 Did you know that the wild turkey was Ben Franklin’s nominee for our national bird?
 Once driven nearly to extinction in much of the United States, the wild turkey has returned.
 Come learn about this large bird that represents our first American holiday, Thanksgiving.
 We’ll make a turkey craft and take a walk to catch, with luck, a glimpse of this elusive bird.

 In every kind of weather, we love to head outdoors to our spectacular local habitats, so join us for one, two, or more of these nature explorations!
 Each one will focus on the importance of a sense of place as we explore the ecology, sights, and sounds of our natural landscape.
 Wildlife, local and migrating birds, collecting techniques, and environmental awareness will be presented in a fun, energetic format that adults and children alike will enjoy.
-This session will be trapping (and releasing) fish and other creatures that live in the marsh.
+This session is a coastal forest stroll with a discovery session in the marsh.

 Join Artist and Art Teacher Mary Ann McCurdle for one or more of these new family art classes this fall.
 Each class will begin with a short story, followed by a nature walk, and finish up with a related art project as we celebrate the beauty of the season.

 Find out why Native Americans call the November full moon the Beaver Moon.
 The smell of wood smoke combined with the crunch of leaves underfoot reminds us that winter is just around the corner.
 Spend an evening walking around the sanctuary under a full moon, searching barren tree tops for the silhouettes of owls, fishers, and raccoons while stopping in our wetlands to observe beavers making their final winter preparations.
 What a perfect way to spend a quiet evening with your family before the rush of the holidays begins.